-- Ryle Gilbert.
+Ryle, Gilbert.
+1927.
 "Review Of: Essentiale Fragen by Roman Ingarden."
-Mind 36 (1927):366-370.
+Mind no. 36:366-370.

 Reprinted in: The Journal of the British Society for Phenomenology 4, 1973 pp. 72-75

-- Sancipriano Mario.
+Sancipriano, Mario.
+1976.
 "Ingarden Et Le 'Vrai' Bergsonisme."
-Analecta Husserliana 4 (1976):141-148.
+Analecta Husserliana no. 4:141-148.

-- Seifert Joseph.
+Seifert, Joseph.
+1986.
 "Roman Ingarden' Realism and the Motives That Led Husserl to Adopt Transcendental Idealism: Critical Reflections on the Importance and Limits of Roman

-- Shusterman Richard.
+Shusterman, Richard.
+1987.
 "Ingarden, Inscription and Literary Ontology."
-Journal of the British Society for Phenomenology 2 (1987):103-119.
+Journal of the British Society for Phenomenology no. 2:103-119.

 Reprinted in: On the Aesthetics of Roman Ingarden: Interpretations and Assessments.

-- Simons Peter M. "Categories and Ways of Being."
+Simons, Peter M. 1986.
+"Categories and Ways of Being."
 Reports on Philosophy (Jagiellonian University) no. 10:89-104.